eclipxe13/buzoncfdi-cfdireader/README.md

 * The content must be a valid XML
 * The root element must be Comprobante
-* The version attribute must be 3.2
+* The version attribute must be 3.2 or 3.3
 * The namespaces must include http://www.sat.gob.mx/cfd/3 and http://www.sat.gob.mx/TimbreFiscalDigital
 * The element Comprobante/Complemento/TimbreFiscalDigital must exists
 * Includes a class to clean external XSD and Addendas